camwestwood/xapi/recipes/vle/Module-View.md

-#vle_resource_viewed recipe
+#vle_resource_viewed statement template
 Revision: 1.3

 ##Purpose
-This recipe defines the structure and terms to record the experience of viewing a vle resource such as a Moodle Module or Blackboard building block (eg a page as identified by its url)
+This template defines the structure and terms to record the experience of viewing a vle resource such as a Moodle Module or Blackboard building block (eg a page as identified by its url)

 ### Actor
-Common entity identifier:  ActorA, as defined on the [common structures](../common_structures.md#actora) page.
+Common entity identifier:  ActorA, as defined on the [common structures](/common_structures.md#actora) page.

 The actor entity describes the individual that is viewing a vle resource.